MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/01-labs/lab-03/README.md

 - [ ] The notebook ran without errors
 - [ ] Row count matches your expected cleaned data
 - [ ] Distinct values for rights and place match your Lab 02 targets
-- [ ] You copied the validation summary to your artifacts
+- [ ] You copied the validation summary to your deliverables

 If all four are checked, you have completed Day 01.